noah-guillory/resume.md/resume.md

 05/2018 - 08/2018 | Kansas City, MO

-- Utilized Ruby on Rails to design and create a new metadata editing tool to support the organization's flagship product
+- Utilized Ruby on Rails to design and create a new metadata editing tool to support the organization's flagship product.
-- Containerized application using Docker to run on standardized deployment infrastructure
+- Containerized the web application using Docker to run on standardized deployment infrastructure.
 - Defined CI/CD pipelines using Jenkins to deploy project to staging and production environments.

-**Technologies used:** Ruby, Ruby on Rails, Jenkins, DCOS, ReactJS, Docker
+**Technologies used:** Ruby, Ruby on Rails, Docker, Jenkins, DCOS, ReactJS

 ### Software Intern, Lumen (formally CenturyLink)

-02/2019 - 04/2020 | Monroe, LA
+05/2017 - 12/2017 | Monroe, LA

-- Supported daily operations and development of hybrid mobile application using AngularJS for CenturyLink field technicians
+- Supported daily operations and development of hybrid mobile application using AngularJS for CenturyLink field technicians.
 - Coordinated with QA and support teams to triage and resolve customer issues.
 - Created a training environment for the mobile application to facilitate the training of new technicians.